-NOTE: Exchange Sets conforming to S-104 Edition 1.1.0 may not include an ISO metadata file, in which case the attribute metadata in Table 12-1 may be encoded as the empty string.
-Alternatively, a minimally populated ISO metadata file may be included in the Exchange Set.
-The discovery metadata block in the Exchange Catalogue should also reference this file as provided in the S-100 XML Schema for the Exchange Catalogue.

 All mandatory metadata in carrier metadata (clause 12.3) must be populated with appropriate values.
 In cases where the attribute is mandatory but inapplicable, the appropriate fill or null value described in clause 12.3 must be used.

 Similarly, when the Exchange Set is being compiled, all mandatory metadata or information fields in the discovery metadata and Exchange Catalogue (clauses 12.1 and 12.2) must be populated.
 In cases where the attribute is mandatory but inapplicable, or the value is unknown or not included in the relevant enumeration list, the appropriate fill or null value described must be used.

-NOTE (informative): Running the validation checks (Annex F) should detect missing metadata, but in Edition 1.1.0 the checks are yet to be completely defined and automated, and visual checking of metadata may be necessary.
+NOTE (informative): Running the S-100 level validation checks and product-specific validation checks (Annex E) should detect missing metadata, but as of the preparation of ths document the checks are yet to be completely defined and automated, and visual checking of metadata may be necessary.
 The Tables in clauses 12.2 and 12.3 describe the mandatory requirements and allowed values.

 Water Level Data